AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 ## Request changes to content

 You can list suggested changes or ask questions about the draft from the content's _Approval_ pane.
-The **Needs work** draft status will alert all reviewers and the content creator that changes are requested.
+The **Needs work** draft status notifies the content creator that changes are requested.

 This process of reviewing, suggesting edits to the content creator, and then revising the content and re-sending for approval is highly iterative.
-It is in this part of the cycle that you will see the time-saving abilities of GenStudio.
+It is in this part of the cycle that you see the time-saving abilities of GenStudio.

 **To request changes**: